wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/260-submission-gutman-to-barnes.md

 ---
+doc_date: '1969-03-10'
+doc_num: 260
+doc_order: 260
+naa_refs:
+- naa_barcode: 4025448
+  naa_control_symbol: 1969/2158
+  naa_series: A452
+  reference: '[NAA: A452, 1969/2158]'
-title: "260 Submission, Gutman To Barnes"
+title: Submission, Gutman To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9768
 vol_id: 26
-doc_date: 1969-03-10
-barcode: 32756626
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 260 Submission, Gutman To Barnes

 Canberra, 10 March 1969

  **Bougainville copper project**

 There have recently been significant developments in proposals by Bougainville Copper Ltd to develop the copper deposits on Bougainville Island.

 2\.
-The company has made no announcement on the future of the project but the Chairman of CRA, Sir Maurice Mawby, wrote to you recently stating that the company had now proved to its satisfaction that the project will be economically attractive.1 Exploration is in its final stage with only some detailed investigatory work for design and estimating to be completed.
+The company has made no announcement on the future of the project but the Chairman of CRA, Sir Maurice Mawby, wrote to you recently stating that the company had now proved to its satisfaction that the project will be economically attractive.[1](#f1) Exploration is in its final stage with only some detailed investigatory work for design and estimating to be completed.

 3\.
 A decision by the company to spend a further $40m. or $50m. (which would virtually amount to a decision to proceed) appears very likely in the near future if legal problems relating to the mineral rights do not interfere.